abcdesktopio/docs/opsdocs/docs/contribute/4.4/services/pyos.md

 ### 3.3 Signal and graceful shutdown

-`SIGTERM`, `SIGQUIT`, and `SIGINT` trigger engine exit.
-A CherryPy plugin (`ODCherryWatcher`) starts/stops service-side threads together with the web engine lifecycle.
+`SIGTERM`, `SIGQUIT`, and `SIGINT` trigger an engine exit.
+A CherryPy plugin (`ODCherryWatcher`) starts and stops service-side threads in coordination with the web engine lifecycle.

 ## 4. Architecture